 When travelling around Australia, the very large distances between major cities mean that flying is usually by far the quickest option.
-But if you live in NSW and often travel to regional destinations, train travel can be a viable option.
+But if you live in NSW and often travel to regional destinations, train travel can be a viable (and enjoyable) option.

 The NSW TrainLink Discovery Pass